Greek Mythology Gods And Goddesses Roman Names

 Q: Were the Roman gods simply copies of the Greek gods?

 A: No, while the Roman pantheon shares strong similarities with the Greek pantheon, it wasn't a direct copy.
-The Romans adapted and reinterpreted the Greek gods within their own cultural framework, leading to subtle differences in emphasis and narrative details.
+So the Romans adapted and reinterpreted the Greek gods within their own cultural framework, leading to subtle differences in emphasis and narrative details.
 It's more accurate to describe it as a process of cultural assimilation and reinterpretation.

 Q: Why are there so many similarities between the Greek and Roman pantheons?